 Welcome to GravIS, the Gravity Information Service of the German Research Centre for Geosciences (GFZ), in collaboration with the Alfred-Wegener-Institut (AWI) and Technische Universität Dresden.
 Data products derived from the gravimetric Earth observation satellite missions GRACE and GRACE-FO are widely used by scientists and other interested users to study mass variations in the Earth system.
 However, processing of GRACE/GRACE-FO data into user-friendly products for dedicated geophysical applications is nontrivial, neither when starting from original satellite observations nor from the level of gravity field products.
 In order to enable the usage of satellite gravimetry data for a broader community, user-friendly ('Level-3') products are generated by various institutions.

-GravIS visualizes and describes Level-3 products based on the most recent GRACE data release from GFZ.
+GravIS visualizes and describes Level-3 products based on the most recent GRACE and GRACE-FO data release from GFZ.
+In addition, Level-3 products based on the most recent release of combined GRACE models from COST-G are offered as well.
 The products presented at GravIS are available for download at GFZ's Information System and Data Center (ISDC).